top of page

 Why Choose Me?

 Here at ER Vet Physio, we understand the struggle of finding the right animal physiotherapist for your animal.
 This is made harder with the title animal/veterinary physiotherapist not protected, meaning there is nothing to stop somebody with no qualifications from calling themselves a physio!
-We thought that it would be useful for you to see why you can trust us with your animals, as you have every right to know where your physio trained!
+We thought that it would be useful for you to see why you can trust us with your animals, as you have every right to know where your animal physio trained!

 Qualifications